 Description of the Well-being goals How will your project / activity deliver benefits to our communities under the national well-being goals?
 Is there anyway to maximise the benefits or minimise any negative impacts to our communities (and the contribution to the national well-being goals)?
 A prosperous Wales An innovative, productive and low carbon society which recognises the limits of the global environment and therefore uses resources efficiently and proportionately (including acting on climate change); and which develops a skilled and well-educated population in an economy which generates wealth and provides employment opportunities, allowing people to take advantage of the wealth generated through securing decent work.
 Increase recycling at New Vale if a better layout/experience is created for residents, less travelling for residents from Abertillery/Blaina if a new site was developed.
 Projected 1% increase in overall recycling rate with new HWRC.
 Providing residents with more suitable facilities for the future to achieve 70% recycling rate by 2025 A resilient Wales A nation which maintains and enhances a biodiverse natural environment with healthy functioning ecosystems that support social, economic and ecological resilience and the capacity to adapt to change (for example climate change).
 Less likely fly tipping around New Vale if layout/access is better for residents.
 Less chances of fly tipping in Ebbw Fach Valley if a new site is developed.
 Less visual impact on area around New Vale and new site.
-Less damage to environment/ecosystems in the area, especially if hazardous waste is illegally tipped.
+Less damage to environment/ecosystems in the area, especially it hazardous waste is illegally tipped.

-A healthier Wales A society in which people's physical and mental well-being is maximised and in which choices and behaviours that benefit future health are understood.
-A more equal Wales A society that enables people to fulfil their potential no matter what their background or circumstances (including their socio-economic background and circumstances). that accommodates everyone's needs Improvements to New Vale and a new site will allow alterations to be made in order to accommodate everyone.
-A Wales of cohesive communities Attractive, viable, safe and well-connected communities.
-Allows residents that have struggled to get to New HWRC for various reasons would be able to access a new site much closer to them.
-Improvements to New Vale will help provide a safer facility for the HWRC and a new one will alleviate the pressures at New Vale A Wales of vibrant culture and thriving Welsh language A society that promotes and protects culture, heritage and the Welsh language, and which encourages people to participate in the arts, and sports and recreation.
+A healthier Wales A society in which people's physical and mental well-being is maximised and in which choices and behaviours that benefit future health are understood. - that accommodates everyone's needs Improvements to New Vale and a new site will allow alterations to be made in order to accommodate everyone. new site much closer to them Improvements to New Vale will help provide a safer facility for the HWRC and a new one will alleviate the pressures at New Vale - A Wales of vibrant culture and thriving Welsh language A society that promotes and protects culture, heritage and the Welsh language, and which encourages people to participate in the arts, and sports and recreation.
 All signs on both HWRCS provided in Welsh.
 A globally responsible Wales A nation which, when doing anything to improve the economic, social, environmental and cultural well-being of Wales, takes account of whether doing such a thing may make a positive contribution to global well-being.